 If you’re like many Canadians―stressed about your finances―you’ve learned that you could be risking your health because of money worries.
 Getting a plan in place can quell those worries and help you build your confidence.

-Did you know that, according to a study by the Financial Planning Standards Council, 85% of Canadians reported that they felt more positive about their well-being, and 62% reported an increase in their emotional well-being, with a financial plan in place?
+Did you know that, according to a study by the FP Canada, 85% of Canadians reported that they felt more positive about their well-being, and 62% reported an increase in their emotional well-being, with a financial plan in place?
 But that takes a little confidence.